Saturday, June 13, 2026

 Saturday, April 11, 2026

-The Cookie or the Cigarette?
+The Cookie or the Ciggie?

 This is why I so enjoy going down the rabbit hole of research.